HarommelRabbid/RabbidMultiToolVita/README.md

 * Font Previewer
 * .SFO Tools
 * USB & FTP
+* File Downloader
+### rePatch Tools
+Manages your games that use rePatch (enable & disable games from using rePatch).
+In order for the menu item to appear in the main menu you need to have the rePatch plugin installed.
+### taiHEN Tools
+Manages your plugins on your Vita (like to enable & disable plugins).
+### File Manager
+Obvious.
+Manages your files.
+It can open images and play music & videos.
+Do note that some audio files may scuff up and play distorted.
+This is a problem in the interpreter itself.
+It can also install .VPKs and edit files.
+The interface might seem a bit familliar if you've used VitaShell (99% did).
 ### Settings
 * Show icons in app list: Enable/disable icon preview in the app list of **App Tools**.
 It's recommended to turn this off as having it on might cause lag/freezing issues and sometimes either a C stack overflow error or a GPU crash.
 * Use custom background